Buying local makes sense, the benefits are several and satisfying.

 The life of the Hillydown Herd is close to nature, the Cows are serviced by an Aberdeen Angus bull who comes along to the farm on his Summer holiday and the calves live with their mums until they are weaned at about 10 months.
 As well as food from the Common the herd gets some extra nutrition from farm-made haylage.
 The Govers can guarantee their beef is free from GM, the stock are grass fed and no concentrates are used – the slaughter is not Halal.

-Fiona and ??? have been producing homebred, grass reared Aberdeen Angus beef since 2004 and Hillydown Beef has been available since 2011.
+Fiona and Kevin have been producing homebred, grass reared Aberdeen Angus beef since 2004 and Hillydown Beef has been available since 2011.

-Although much of the Hillydown beef ends up at Waitrose there is a limited availability of professionally butchered meat direct from the farm and Fiona can arrange to supply ‘beef boxes’ of select cuts according to your needs.
+Although much of the Hillydown beef ends up at Waitrose there is a limited availability of professionally butchered meat direct from the farm and Fiona supplies ‘beef boxes’ containing a selection of quality cuts offering variety and true New Forest flavour…

 You can contact Fiona on 07811515317